How Perps Trading Works

 The borrow fee accumulated throughout this period can be calculated as:

-Hourly Borrow Fee = Tokens Borrowed/Tokens in the Pool * Borrow Rate * Position Size
+Hourly Borrow Fee = Tokens Borrowed/Tokens in the Pool * Hourly Borrow Rate * Position Size

 The trader's final profit can be calculated as: